Digital Marketing

 Picking one platform and specializing in it will help you understand its ins and outs.
 You’ll also quickly evaluate whether that platform is a good fit for your business or not.

 Often, obscure social media platforms generate the highest sales.
-For instance, Pinterest is rarely spoken of as a popular platform.
+For instance, Pinterest is rarely considered a popular platform.

 Yet, it generates significant revenues for businesses, thanks to its visual nature.
-Pinterest posts often rank high on organic search results, lending post creators a ton of visibility.
+Pinterest posts often rank highly in organic search results, giving post creators a ton of visibility.

 Once you’ve established a steady stream of traffic from one channel, move to another and repeat the process.
 Over time, you’ll discover which ones are right for you and create a marketing machine that hums smoothly.

-Search engine optimization or SEO is the most tedious of all digital marketing efforts.
-Tedious because you will not realize any ROI in the short term.
+Search engine optimization, or SEO, is the most tedious of all digital marketing efforts.
+Tedious because you will not realize any short-term ROI.

 Typically, your SEO efforts will require at least a year to bear fruit.
 This period might stretch even longer if your niche is crowded.